Who We Are

 Current Projects

 Georgia Roadway Fatalities Database – TSREG is responsible for maintaining an annual Georgia Roadway Fatalities Database.
-Daily roadway fatality data is sent to TSREG from the Georgia Department of Transportation (GDOT) and cross-referenced with the Georgia Electronic Accident Reporting System (GEARS) for complete accuracy of reporting.
+Daily roadway fatality data is sent to TSREG from the Georgia Department of Transportation (GDOT) and cross-referenced with the Georgia Electronic Accident Reporting System (GEARS) for more complete reporting.
 The Preliminary Georgia Roadway Fatality Report is produced each year and delivered to GOHS.
 Check out our most recent report from Fatality data below (scroll down)!

 UGA Vulnerable Road User Working Group: TSREG serves as a member of this group by regularly attending meetings and providing data and subject matter information as needed.
+We are proud to have contributed to the group’s successful Safe Roads and Streets For All (SS4A) grant application.

 TSREG is involved with the following GOHS traffic safety task teams:

-• Young Adult Drivers
+• Young Adult Drivers (under 21 years)

 • Motorcycle Safety